How you can prepare for a debt default | CNN Business

 Military families should keep extra cash

-Some Department of Defense workers may see their paychecks delayed — that includes more than 2 million federal civilian workers and around 1.4 million active-duty military members.
+Some Department of Defense workers may see their paychecks delayed — including 1.4 million active-duty members of the military and more than 2 million federal civilian workers.
 Federal government contractors could also see a lag in payments, which could affect their ability to compensate their workers, CNN previously reported.

-Mike Hunsberger, owner of Next Mission Financial Planning and an Air Force veteran, said military families should make sure they have extra money and that their emergency funds are topped off to weather a missed paycheck.
+Military families should make sure they have extra money and that their emergency funds are topped off to weather a missed paycheck, Mike Hunsberger, owner of Next Mission Financial Planning and an Air Force veteran, told CNN.
 For those with thin budgets, Hunsberger suggested looking again to see if there’s anything else to cut back on, at least temporarily.

 Every military service has an organization that can help with temporary loans for those who could be in a crunch — think a car breaking down or an emergency ticket home for a family death, Hunsberger said.
 Some military-facing banks could also be of assistance.